inventables/x-carve-instructions/1000mm/step8/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- <strong>Note:</strong> If any repairs need to be made to your X-Controller, <strong>make sure everything is unplugged and powered down before you do anything at all.</strong>  Failure to do so may cause damage to your X-Controller internals.
+ <strong>Note:</strong> If any repairs need to be made to your X-Controller, <strong>make sure everything is unplugged and powered down before you do anything at all.</strong>  Failure to do so may cause damage to your X-Controller internals (or your own.)
  </span>

 </div>